 (yes, yes, flash photography.
 Pre-DSLR.
 As I said in my first Project Food Blog post, I am not afraid to post imperfection, if nothing else, it shows how far my photography has come in the past 15 months..).
 In any case, we ate a LOT of laap.
 But I had never made it until now.

 I *have* been meaning to make this for months now but had it in my head that it was very complicated.
 I guess it’s the complexity of flavours but this really tastes like you have spent hours in the kitchen when in fact, it takes only about 40 minutes!!
 This, in my book, is a winning dish.

 Typically made with beef or chicken, laap can also be prepared with other meats or fish; the meat is minced, flavoured with fish sauce and lime juice and mixed with chili and mint.
 Ground, toasted glutinous rice helps bind the ingredients and the finished dish is served with sticky rice and assorted vegetables in lettuce leaves.
 (I used tomatoes and cucumber to cut the heat from the chilis)

-We served this with sticky rice made in the microwave from Eat, Blog, Sleep since we don’t own one of these gigantic bamboo steamers…
+We served this with sticky rice made in the microwave (find directions here) since we don’t own one of these gigantic bamboo steamers…

 It was an absolute revelation, made in the microwave.
 Perfect texture and it was still good the next day, reheated.
 I am glad I know a way of making this taste authentic without too much fuss and will be making it again soon.
 I imagine with a little coconut milk it would taste awesome too!